How 20,000 officers can transform UK policing

 Our new report highlights some of the emerging approaches in policing and other sectors that can help, provides ideas for system reform, and shares tools to help leaders make judgements on the right choices for their organisations and teams.

-The report is informed by commentary on the global policing sector, analysis of international police data and interviews with chief officers from UK police forces, leaders of national policing organisations and leading academics.
+The report is informed by commentary on the policing sector, analysis of UK and international police data and interviews with chief officers from UK police forces, leaders of national policing organisations and leading academics.

 We believe that the government and national policing leaders need to: